watson/monster-drift/notes/protocol.md

 # Monster Drift Command Protocol

-The monster drift car remote uses [On-Off Keying](https://en.wikipedia.org/wiki/On-off_keying) (OOK) modulation to transmit commands to the car.
+Many 27MHz radio controlled toy cars uses a simple [On-Off Keying](https://en.wikipedia.org/wiki/On-off_keying) (OOK) modulation to transmit commands to the car.

-The protocol is described below.
+The protocol that these car uses is described in this document.

 ## Data Symbol